 The University College of the North (UCN) covers a catchment area in northern Manitoba that’s roughly equal to the size of France.
-UCN accommodates its widespread student population—more than 90 per cent of whom are Indigenous—with 12 regional centres in addition to its two larger campuses.
+UCN accommodates its widespread student population—more than 70 per cent of whom are Indigenous—with 12 regional centres and two larger campuses.

 Nature lovers will find themselves right at home at either of UCN’s campuses.
 The Pas campus is near Clearwater Lake Provincial Park, home to one of the cleanest lakes in North America.
-Meanwhile, the Thompson campus is set amid the Canadian Shield and boreal forest.
+The Thompson campus is set amid the Canadian Shield and boreal forest.
 Thompson is also the wolf capital of Canada.

-UCN offers a wide variety of degree, diploma, certificate and trades programs as well as apprenticeship and academic upgrading programs.
+UCN offers a variety of degree, diploma, certificate and trades programs, as well as apprenticeship and academic upgrading programs.
 Program areas include education, nursing, carpentry, culinary arts, welding and more.
-Both UCN and the University of Manitoba jointly offer a four-year bachelor degree program in nursing.
-It offers a community-based approach to health care.
+Both UCN and the University of Manitoba jointly offer a four-year bachelor degree program in nursing, which offers a community-based approach to health care.

 UCN has a strong culture of diversity and inclusivity.
-Close to 60 per cent of all courses incorporate some Indigenous content, according to a student survey.
-Both of its main campuses have an Indigenous centre that provides support services, including counselling from local Elders.
-UCN also offers a certificate in teaching Ininimowin (Cree).
-The program is the only post-secondary program taught entirely in Cree.
+Close to 60 per cent of all courses incorporate Indigenous content, according to a student survey.
+Both of UCN’s main campuses have an Indigenous centre that provides support services, including counselling from local Elders.
+UCN also offers a certificate in teaching Ininimowin (Cree), the only post-secondary program taught entirely in Cree.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Residence offerings|

 |Small (fewer than 2,000 full-time students)||$6,824-$7,842||$3,903-$8,558||$3,613-$11,093||Yes|

-- Waskawimakanwa Mecimwaci Isihtwawina: This course, required for all UCN graduates, introduces students to Indigenous teachings and both historical and contemporary issues through sharing circles and other cultural practices.
-Students learn the historical and contemporary issues of Indigenous people and participate in cultural experiences.
+- Waskawimakanwa Mecimwaci Isihtwawina: This required course introduces students to Indigenous teachings and both historical and contemporary issues through sharing circles and other cultural practices.

 - Bachelor of Arts